Saint Bede Catholic Church (Williamsburg, Virginia)

-Saint Bede Catholic Church in Williamsburg, Virginia is a Catholic parish in the Diocese of Richmond.
-The National Shrine of Our Lady of Walsingham, located adjacent to the campus of the College of William and Mary, is a part of the parish.
+Saint Bede Catholic Church in James City County and Williamsburg, Virginia, is a Catholic parish in the Diocese of Richmond.
+The National Shrine of Our Lady of Walsingham, located adjacent to the campus of the College of William & Mary, is a part of the parish.
 It was the first Catholic church in Williamsburg.

 History

 Early Catholicism on the Peninsula

 The first known Catholics in the Virginia Peninsula were two Dominican friars, accompanied by 37 Spanish and Portuguese troops and guided by a converted Algonquian, in August 1566.
 Forty years earlier, the short-lived 1526 San Miguel de Gualdape colony with its Catholic faithful had been established nearby, but its precise location is not known.
 Ten Spanish Jesuits founded St. Mary's Mission, known more commonly as the Ajacán Mission, in 1570.
 One posited location for where they disembarked is present-day College Creek.
 The entire encampment of Spanish missionaries and Native American converts was massacred by members of the Powhatan people in 1571 with the exception of a single convert boy, who was rescued by Spanish forces from Florida the next year.

 Nearby Jamestown colony, the first permanent successful English colony in the Americas, was established in 1607.
-The English Reformation and the Treasons Act of 1571 meant that Catholic practice was prohibited, as well as banning Catholics from holding military and civic positions.
+The English Reformation and the Treasons Act 1571 meant that Catholic practice was prohibited, as well as banning Catholics from holding military and civic positions.
 Despite this, archeological evidence uncovered in 2013 shows personal devotion to Catholicism persisted in the Peninsula's English settlements.
 Among the devotional articles found at Jamestown was a silver reliquary in the coffin of Captain Gabriel Archer.